Dirghatamas: Background and birth

-Marriage laws
+Marriage and children

-Dirghatamas' sons were all covetous.
-So the sages in his hermitage left Dirghatamas for he had reared unvirtuous sons.
-Dirgatamas became very sad at this incident, and asked his wife, Pradeshwari whether she was also upset with him.
-She answered that she was dejected for DIrghatamas was blind and neither her protector (Pati) nor her supporter (Bhartri), causing her to bring up their sons by herself.
-Hearing this Dirghatamas became angry and laid a new law regarding marriage, that a woman could only marry once whether her husband was alive or dead.

-Hearing this, Pradeshwari became exceedingly angry and asked her sons to cast their father into the Ganga.
-So Gautama and his brother tied Dirghatamas to a raft and threw him into the stream.
-A king named Bali, who was performing his ablutions, saw the sage and rescued him.
-In return, he asked Dirghatamas to sire sons with his wife, Queen Sudeshna through the Niyoga ritual.
-But Sudeshna sent a Sudra woman to the sage aware that he was blind and the sage begat eleven sons through that woman, with Kakshivata as eldest.
-Upon learning of Sudeshna's deception he became angry and to pacify him the king sent Sudeshna to Dirghatams.
-Through Sudeshna, the sage sired six sons named Anga, Vanga, Kalinga, Pundra and Cumbha, Odra who were given their namesake kingdoms.
+Dirghatamas was troubled by a bad marriage, unvirtuous sons, and, ultimately, abandonment by other sages and the community.

+His children grew up to be covetous and they brought a bad name upon themselves and their father.
+Ultimately, the sages and students of Dirghatamas abandoned him, for having raised bad men.

+Dirgatamas, dejected and utterly alone, sought consolation from his wife, Pradveshi.

+He asked her whether she was also upset with him.

+She said she was.
+She said he was not a real husband, neither a protector (Pati) nor a supporter (Bhartri), and she had had to raise the children all alone.

+The hurt sage angrily proclaimed in reply that a woman should only marry once in life, regardless of whether her husband is alive or dead.

+Enraged, Pradveshi asked her sons to throw their father into the Ganga River.
+So Gautama and his brother tied Dirghatamas to a raft and threw him into the water.

+King Bali happened to be performing ritual ablutions in the holy river at the time, and saw the sage and rescued him.

+His life now saved, the sage asked King Bali what he could do in return.

+The king asked Dirghatamas to engage in niyoga so that Queen Sudeshna might be able to have children.
+Dirghatamas assented.

+The Queen sent the blind sage a woman of low birth instead, however, and with that woman Dirghatamas sired Kakshivan and ten more sons.

+Later, Dirghatamas came to learn that he had been deceived, but Bali ultimately prevailed upon Queen Sudeshna to sire by the sage six sons, bequeathing them their namesake kingdoms of Anga, Vanga, Kalinga, Pundra, Cumbha, and Odra.

+Significance

 Asya Vamasya Hymn

 Dirghatamas is famous for his paradoxical apothegms.
 His mantras are enigmas: "He who knows the father below by what is above, and he who knows the father who is above by what is below is called the poet."

-The Asya Vamasya (RgVeda 1.164) is one of the sage's most famous poems.
+The Asya Vamasya (Rigveda 1.164) is one of the sage's most famous poems.
 Early scholars (such as Deussen in his Philosophy of the Upanishads) tried to say that the poems of Dirghatamas were of a later nature because of their content, but this has no linguistic support which has been argued by modern Sanskrit scholars (such as Dr. C. Kunhan Raja in his translation of the Asya Vamasya Hymn).
 The reason that earlier Western scholars believed them to be of a later origin is due to the monist views found there.
-They believed that early Vedic religion was pantheistic and a monist view of god evolved later in the Upanishads - but the poems of Dirghatamas (1.164.46) which say "there is One Being (Ekam Sat) which is called by many names" proves this idea incorrect.
+They believed that early Vedic religion was pantheistic and a monist view of god evolved later in the Upanishads—but the poems of Dirghatamas (1.164.46) which say "there is One Being (Ekam Sat) which is called by many names" proves this idea incorrect.